 Why haven't I thought about this all these years?
 The signs are there, it is very vivid and why couldn’t I realize that the disorder is now passed from fathers to children?.

 Tell me, does that sound familiar?
-People with this kind of disorder resist any form of change in their behaviors, even when it’s causing them problems.
+People with this kind of disorder resist any form of change in their behaviours, even when it's causing them problems.
 The motive is to turn the blame on others.
 They are usually very sensitive and react crazily to the slightest criticism, disagreements, perceived slights, which they translate as personal attacks.
 To live peacefully with a narcissist, you go along with whatever demand they make to avoid attack, coldness, and rages.

 Again, does this sound familiar?
 Let's now list the signs, perhaps, this will make it even clearer for you.